Curiosity is such an important quality to inspire in our kids! Here are nine easy ways to encourage curiosity in toddlers!

 Our kids are curious about their world from day one, and it’s so much fun to watch them learn, explore, and grow.
 As we get older, curiosity can help us learn and adapt, come up with solutions to problems, and help make our world a better place, in our own homes and in the community.
 Curiosity is an essential trait for success in today’s world, and as parents, it’s important to encourage our kids to be curious and foster their desire to learn.
 And we can start doing that as soon as they’re born!

 There are lots of ways to encourage curiosity, and today, I want to talk about how to encourage curiosity in toddlers.
 My youngest is now 19-months-old, and he loves exploring and learning about the world around him.
 Sometimes I find him upstairs just wandering around with a toy in his hand!
 I want to always make sure that he stays curious and continues to have that desire to learn so he can figure out what he’s passionate about in life and then turn that into a career!
 I know that sounds like a long way away, but it will go a lot faster than I’d like, so I’m doing my part now.
 And you can, too!
-Here are 9 ways to encourage curiosity in toddlers:

 What little kid doesn’t love peekaboo!?
 Show your toddler how to cover his own face and surprise you, too.
 If your toddler is older, try making it a little harder and hide behind a corner or in the next room and wait for him to find you.
 Or even hide a toy!
 We recently started hiding toys in our shirts and Little R tries his hardest to figure out where they go.
 He’s always so surprised when we pull them out to surprise him!

 Read all kinds of different books about all kinds of different things.
 Teach your child about new animals, read about kids in other countries, and provide touch-and-feel books so he can experience different textures.
 Curiosity is all about exploring and discovering, and reading is a great way to encourage those things.

-When my oldest was a baby, we got a few Baby Einstein™ toys (some balls with things inside and a little music player) and my son LOVED them!
+When my oldest was a baby, we got a few Baby Einstein toys (some balls with things inside and a little music player) and my son LOVED them!
 In turn, my daughter loved them when she was a baby, and my youngest loved (and still loves) them, too!

 As a parent, sometimes I have a hard time stepping back and letting my kids do things on their own.
 But my kids aren’t going to learn and grow if I do everything for them!
 Try to let your toddler do a few things on their own (age-appropriate, of course).
 Maybe that’s holding a toothbrush while you move their arm or letting them put their shoes on by themselves.
 Either way, give them a chance to do it on their own, first!

 There are tons of ideas online for encouraging curiosity in toddlers.
 I love the idea of giving your toddler a chance to play with things they normally wouldn’t do (like putting pipe cleaners in a colander).
 They won’t ever learn to “think outside of the box” if they always do things the same way!

 Ugh!
 Again, this one is hard for me sometimes!
 But if your child is going to be open to exploring things, you need to be, too.
 So let them play in the dirt or help you bake cookies or use fingerpaints.
 You can always wash things (including your toddler!), and sometimes making a mess is fun!

 If you want your child to be curious and to be open to discovering new ways to do things, you can’t always correct them when they do something a little bit differently.
 Let your toddler wear their socks on their hands or use a fork for their yogurt.
 It might make things a little harder, but they’ll learn things on their own!

 Go to a children’s museum, to the park, or to the zoo.
 Always be looking for new things to expose your child to.
 The first time we took my toddler to the zoo he thought monkeys were dogs and started barking!
 This is something I’m always trying to work on!

 There are lots of ways to encourage curiosity in toddlers.
 It can be fun for both you and your toddler, and you might even become a little more curious in the process!
 Good luck, mamas!